The federal government encourages people to save for retirement in a variety of ways. Mainly, the government gives superannuation tax concessions.

 If the beneficiary is 60 years of age or more, all pensions paid from a taxed source are tax-free.
 If the beneficiary is over 60 and retired, or is over 65 years of age, lump sums paid from a taxed source are tax-free.
 If the pension is not paid from a taxed source (such as certain government pensions) certain elements of the pension are taxed at a concessional rate.

-If the beneficiary is between their preservation age (see “Preservation”) and 60 years of age, a lump sum up to the amount of $185,000 is free of tax.
-The amount of tax payable on pensions and the remaining part of any lump sum over $185,000 depends on the amounts of the tax-free component and the taxable component, the nature of the benefit and when the contribution was made.
-For example, the part of a lump sum relating to contributions made before July 1983 is not taxed, whereas the part relating to contributions made later may be taxed at the person’s marginal rate less the tax offset of 15% (therefore, a person on a 31.5% marginal rate would pay 16.5%).
+If the beneficiary is between their preservation age (see “Preservation”) and 60 years of age, a lump sum up to the amount of $195,000 is free of tax.
+The amount of tax payable on pensions and the remaining part of any lump sum over $195,000 depends on the amounts of the tax-free component and the taxable component, the nature of the benefit and when the contribution was made.
+For example, the part of a lump sum relating to contributions made before July 1983 is not taxed, whereas the part relating to contributions made later may be taxed at the person’s marginal rate less the tax offset of 15 per cent (therefore, a person on a 31.5 per cent marginal rate would pay 16.5 per cent).
 Further details are available in Withholding Schedule 33, “Tax Table for Superannuation Lump Sums” (NAT 70981), available at www.ato.gov.au/businesses.